ygrepo/fml-fa16-project/README.md

 2. The generated synset corpus is used in word2vec to obtain synset embedding vectors.

-3. We evaluate the synset model accuracy using a synset of Google's question-answer (19,558 questions)
+3. We evaluate the synset model accuracy using a synset version of Google's question-answer (19,558 questions)

 ## SetUp:

-* The python script wordnet_utils.py perfoms text processing and is in the syn2vec folder. wordnet_utils provides two modes:
+* The python script wordnet_utils.py perfoms text processing and it is in the syn2vec folder. wordnet_utils provides two modes:
     - SynsetStreamGenerator: processes a stream of words like the file text8 [1]: http://mattmahoney.net/dc/text8.zip
      to generate a stream of pairs (lemma, PartOfSpeech)
-    - SynsetLineGenerator: processes line by line the input file (like questions-words.txt present in the folder gold-data) to generate a new file of pair (lemma,PartOfSpeech) The lemmatizer is WordnetLemmatizer from nltk [2]: http://www.nltk.org/.
+    - SynsetLineGenerator: processes line by line the input file (like questions-words.txt present in the folder gold-data) to generate a new file of pairs (lemma,PartOfSpeech) The lemmatizer is WordnetLemmatizer from nltk [2]: http://www.nltk.org/.
  The default tagger is the "Perceptron Tagger" [3]: http://spacy.io/blog/part-of-speech-POS-tagger-in-python/, but can be switched easily to other taggers from nltk library.

 * The Java programm WSD provides word disambiguation.
 It uses the library DKPro WSD [4]: https://dkpro.github.io/dkpro-wsd/.
-DKPro gives the sensekey of Wordnet when desambiguating a pair (lemma, POS).
-Similarly to wordnet_utils, WSD provides two modes:
+DKPro gives the sensekey of Wordnet when disambiguating a pair (lemma, POS).
+Similarly to wordnet_utils, WSD provides two mode of processing, processing:
- - tuples of stream dsiambiguation
+ - stream of tuples
- - line of tuples disambiguation
+ - line of tuples

 Training of the word or synset models are provided by two python scripts in the syn2vec folder:
 * syn2vec.py a wrapper of word2vec offering the following features: